Painting a Garage Door Cost

 thatch cottage with garage

 As always, if there is any uncertainty about your rights to anything listed here, you should contact your local authority or property management company before proceeding.
-Failing to comply with local restrictions could result in enforcement action or the need to reverse the work
+Failing to comply with local restrictions could result in enforcement action or the need to reverse the work.

 Types of Garage Door Paint

-hand pray paint door
+hand spray paint door

 Alternative Types of Garage Door Finishes